openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 * Allow users to configure in which IPs the router listens.
 * Allow users to allow traffic from specific IP addresses.
 * Allow users to deny traffic to the router.
-* Internal access from applications to the router must remain unchanged.
+* Internal access from applications to the router must remain unchanged when the router is enabled.

 ### Non-Goals
 N/A